hfrSchmidt/copier-template-py-package/README.rst

 =============================
-Copier Python CLI template
+Copier Python package template
 =============================

-A copier template to get started with a GitHub-based python CLI application.
+A copier template to get started with a GitHub-based python package / CLI application.

 What's inside?
 --------